Code Clinic

 Stop wasting valuable time trying to fix issues on your own.

-Code Clinics are fortnightly support sessions run by the RSE team (which is supported by the Department of Computer Science and IT Services), IT Services’ Research IT and support team and Sheffield Bioinformatics Core team.
+Code Clinics are fortnightly support sessions run by the RSE team (which is supported by the School of Computer Science, IT Services and the School of Mathematical and Physical Sciences), IT Services’ Research IT and support team and Sheffield Bioinformatics Core team.
 They are open to anyone at TUOS writing code for research to get help with programming problems and general advice on best practice.

 At each session, members of the RSE, Bioinformatics Core and/or Research IT and support teams will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows.